situation-sh/situation/docs/modules/snmp.md

 {% if linux == true %}{{ linux_ok }}{% endif %}
 {% if root == true %}{{ root_required }}{% endif %}

-SNMPModule This module need to access the following OID TREE: .1.3.6.1.2.1 In case of snmpd, the conf (snmpd.conf) should include something like this: view systemonly included .1.3.6.1.2.1
+SNMPModule Module to collect data through SNMP protocol.

 ### Details

+This module need to access the following OID TREE: .1.3.6.1.2.1 In case of snmpd, the configuration (snmpd.conf) should then include something like this: view systemonly included .1.3.6.1.2.1

 ### Dependencies